PessimistGod/FrontendTask/Readme.md

 1. Clone this repository to your local machine.
 2. Install Backend and React app
-3. to Start use npm start in frontend
+3. To Start use npm start in frontend
-4. to start use nodemon index.js in backend
+4. To start use nodemon index.js in backend